bluegraybox/Chicken-n-Egg/narrative.md

 # Chicken and Egg Problem

-Erlang has this chicken-and-egg problem.
-The core of it is a variant on the old, "You need the experience to get the job, but you need the job to get the experience," conundrum.
-There are two things that make this more acute: The kind of systems that Erlang is particularly good for are exactly the kind of systems that you don't want to be building if you don't know what you're doing; and Erlang is not like the other kids in the trailer park.
+With any new programming language or technology, you're faced with this chicken-and-egg problem.
+It's the old conundrum that "You need the experience to get the job, but you need the job to get the experience."
+In Erlang's case, There are two things that make this more acute: The kind of systems that Erlang is particularly good for are exactly the kind of systems that you don't want to be building if you don't know what you're doing; and Erlang is not like the other kids in the trailer park.
 It looks kinda funny.
 It doesn't have C-style syntax.
 It has immutable variables and no `for` loops.
 That throws a lot of people.

 So what can I do in half an hour to help you break out of this catch-22?
 The first part is to convince you that Erlang is worth learning even if you never use it professionally; it's its own reward and time well spent.
 The second part is to give you a running start at the Erlang learning curve, to help get you over the hump.
 There are a few concepts in Erlang in specific - and functional programming in general - that you need to wrap your head around.
 Hopefully, there will be an "Ah-ha!" moment or two for you in here somewhere.
 The third part is giving you a few ideas about what you can work on to get some practical experience with Erlang.